France A. Córdova: Honors and awards

 In 1996, she received NASA's highest honor, the NASA Distinguished Service Medal.
 She was recognized as a 2000 Kilby Laureate, for "contributions to society through science, technology, innovation, invention, and education."
 She was named one of the 80 Elite Hispanic Women by Hispanic Business Magazine in 2002.
 In 2008, Córdova was nominated to the Stanford University Multicultural Alumni Hall of Fame by El Centro Chicano, Stanford's Chicano and Latino organization.
-She was appointed by President George W. Bush to the National Science Board in 2008.
 In 2012, she received the Women in Space Science Award from the Adler Planetarium.

 Purdue University's France A. Córdova Recreational Sports Center was named for her in 2012.
 A 98-million-dollar renovation of the 55-year-old facility was approved during her presidency.
 The building was one of 10 recreation facilities to receive a Facility of Merit Award for 2014 from Athletic Business.

+Córdova was inducted into the California Hall of Fame in 2019.
+Research!America awarded Córdova the Geoffrey Beene Foundation Builders of Science Award in 2022.
+In 2025, Córdova was included in Forbes' 50 Over 50 list.
+In 2025, the American Institute of Physics Foundation created the France A. Córdova Endowed Forum on Science Policy & Society.

-Córdova is a fellow of the American Association for the Advancement of Science (AAAS), the Association for Women in Science (AWIS), and the American Academy of Arts and Sciences, and is a National Associate of the National Academies.
+Córdova is a fellow of the American Association for the Advancement of Science (AAAS), the Association for Women in Science (AWIS), and the American Academy of Arts and Sciences, and is an elected member of the National Academy of Sciences and the American Philosophical Society.
 She is an honorary member of the Royal Irish Academy.

 Córdova has received multiple honorary doctorates, including from (chronologically):